 - 7 To meet the Dog Control Policy objectives, Council employs the following practices: - a.
 Council employs an Animal Management Team within the Regulatory Services Group.
-The team is staffed with a Team Leader, three full-time Animal Management Officers and one part-time Animal Management Assistant. - b.
-The Animal Management Team provides a district-wide service between 8.00am to 5.00pm, Monday to Friday inclusive.
+The team is staffed with a Team Leader, four full-time Animal Management Officers and one part-time Animal Management Assistant. - b.
+This year the Animal Management Team introduced a five week seven day roster to meet the demand of the community.
+Staff provide district-wide service between 7.00am to 7.00pm, Monday to Friday inclusive and between 8.00am to 5.00pm on Weekends and public holidays.
 This includes and is not limited to a response to any urgent or threatening dog attack within one hour of receipt of complaint, responding to wandering dogs within 24 hours, and conducting preventative patrolling to reduce dog-related incidents. - c.
-An external contractor provides after hours animal management between 5.00pm to 8am Monday to Friday and a weekend call out service.
-The external contractor responds to urgent and threatening attacks, urgent stock control issues, and they manage found dogs.
-This after-hours service is currently under review. - d.
-The Customer Service Team provides administration support to the Animal Management team. - e.
-The Animal Management Team provides education material and information promoting responsible dog ownership including:
+An external contractor provides after hours animal management between 7.00pm to 7.00am Monday to Friday and between 5.00pm to 8.00am for weekend call out service.
+The external contractor responds to urgent and threatening attacks, urgent stock control issues, and they manage found dogs. - d.
+The team were issued with mobility devices and a mobile eft-pos machine.
+They now have better access to national dog data base and work flow tracking system (MagiQ).
+Mobility allows staff to catch, process, take payments and release while out in the field. - e.
+The Animal Shelter has had further improvements to its fencing to prevent escape under and over the compound. - f.
+The Customer Service Team provides administration support to the Animal Management team. - g.
+This year the Animal Management Team contributed to two staged events in the district including "Dogs n Togs" at the Waikanae pool and "Paws n the Park" - h.
+The Animal Management Team regularly liaises with Wellington SPCA, HUHA, Housing New Zealand and Police. - i.
+This year the Animal Management Team secured funding as part of the Government de-sexing initiative for menacing dogs.
+Staff continue to work with those dog owners to ensure all known menacing dogs are de-sexed.
+At date of writing report, 16 dogs have been de-sexed. - j.
+This year Council invested time improving Quality Assurance Processes relating to Animal Management.
+This has provided for a more robust and consistent service which ensures all aspects of the Dog Control Act 1996 are administered correctly.